MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/troubleshoot.md

 Environment name is used as a prefix to the name of each Azure resource created for this project.
 Azure resources have [naming rules and restrictions](/azure/azure-resource-manager/management/resource-name-rules), make sure you use a name that is less than 15-character long and unique.

-## Not logged in to Azure or token expired
+## Not logged in to Azure or token expired in Visual Studio

-`azd login` does't report any error, but does't refresh access token.
-Especially in devContainer environment.
+"To access
+remote: this repository, you must re-authorize the OAuth Application `Visual Studio`." error after running `azd init -t <template-name>` in Visual Studio.

 ### Troubleshooting step

-Run `az login` or `az login --use-device-code` in devContainer environment.
+Run `azd login` to refresh access token.

 ## `az bicep CLI` requirement